alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-who-are-yajuj-majuj-and-where-are-they.md

 lang: en
 locale: en
 note: true
-excerpt: "Ya'juj and Ma'juj are from Bani Adam or human beings, from the line of Yafith ibn Nuh.
+summary: "Ya'juj and Ma'juj are from Bani Adam or human beings, from the line of Yafith ibn Nuh.
 They live in Asia, in northern China."
 muftis:
   deputy_chairman:
     - name: Shaykh Abdul-Razzaq Al-Afifi